-As registrars, the Bride Buddy team deal with UK couples wanting to marry abroad all the time.
+As a destination wedding supplier I deal with UK couples wanting to marry abroad all the time.
 They have to visit the register office in the UK in order to get a licence for the foreign country to order for the marriage to take place.
 As well as the licence it is common for the country to request a special stamp from the UK Foreign & Commonwealth Office and for the documents to be translated by a translator approved by the country's Embassy in the UK.

 Some countries may require a short residency period as well but in France this is where things can start to get a bit awkward.
 The law in France requires that at least one of you fulfill a 40 day residency period and for you to provide two proofs of this residence by way of a utility bill or similar.
 In France you must also have the marriage legalised at the local Town Hall even if you are planning a religious ceremony.
 We could go on as there are more requirements involved, but the 40 day residency generally makes it impractical for the legal marriage to take place in France.
 The cost involved in obtaining all the documentation and getting it stamped and translated etc far exceeds that of having your legal marriage at the register office in the UK so you should be aware of these things when discussing idea's about your wedding France.

 Of course if you are still determined to have the legal marriage in France we are happy to help guide you through the process but again, the details involved would add to the costs significantly.